 For homeowners and professional chefs who love to cook at home, the kitchen is a sacred space.
 To do their home-cooking, many professional chefs maintain they don’t need fancy appliances or endless counter space.
 In fact, they value an inviting ambiance and a practical workflow.
 If you want a kitchen renovation, fit for a cook with all the latest splash backs and kitchen floor tiles, here’s how to do it:

 - Size doesn’t always matter.
 An efficient kitchen is designed for the economy of movement so work with what you have by making compromises.

 - Be smart with your counter space by ensuring it’s a nice space to work on.
 Many of our culinary customers at Stone & Tile Studio love working on marble tile.

 - Organisation is key to maintaining a clean, clutter free kitchen.
 Many chefs, including Monica Pope from the infamous t-afia in Houston attach beautiful metal hanging to her kitchen splashbacks, which she says “give the area a lovely, clean look and the metal touches go well together with the black granite, creating a warm feeling”.

 - When it comes to kitchen and floor tiles, many chefs prefer functionality, but also want good looks.
 Kitchen floor tiles like travertine offer the best of both worlds, offering a sophisticated look and durability.

 Stone & Tile Studio is a high-end tiling and stone supplier in Brisbane, Queensland.
 We have a large and exclusive range of kitchen floor and wall tiles to complete your chef’s kitchen renovations.
-Get in contact with the team at Stone & Tile Studio today, browse our catalogue, or see our exquisite stone and tiles in person at one of our Brisbane show rooms.
+Get in contact with the team at Stone & Tile Studio today, browse our catalogue, or see our exquisite stone and tiles in person at our Brisbane show room.